agarnung/YOLOFakeImagesDetection/README.md

 # YOLOFakeImagesDetection

-This project uses the YOLO model to detect manipulations in images, such as Photoshop edits, cropping, or deepfakes.
+This project uses YOLO to detect manipulations in images, such as Photoshop edits, cropping, or deepfakes.

 ![web_image](./assets/web_image.png)